xl8/grunt-simple-bump/README.md

 ```js
 grunt simple_bump
 ```
-By default, the *build* version is bumped.
+By default, the **build** version is bumped. if `buildmeta` suffix is not passed than the buildmeta is treated as a number and will be incremented automatically.
 You can specify a different release type bump in 1st argument:
 ```js
 grunt simple_bump:[releaseType]